davidhullster/aws-secrets-manager-docs/doc-source/rotating-secrets-lambda-function-overview.md

 ### The finishSecret Step<a name="phase-finishsecret"></a>

 This step performs any resource\-specific finalization on this version of the secret\.
 When complete, the last step requires the Lambda function to move the label `AWSCURRENT` from the current version to this new version of the secret so your clients start using it\.
-You can also remove the `AWSPENDING` label, but technically required\.
+You can also remove the `AWSPENDING` label, but this is not technically required\.
 At this point, the basic rotation completes\.
 All of your clients use the new version of the secret\.
 The old version receives the `AWSPREVIOUS` staging label, and available for recovery as the last known good version of the secret, if needed\.
 The old version with the `AWSPREVIOUS` staging label no longer has any staging labels attached, so Secrets Manager considers the old version deprecated and subject to deletion\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/secretsmanager/latest/userguide/images/Rotation%20Step%204.png)